Jmayrose/my-hotkeys/README.md

 ## Development

-Scripts will be added as they make them. at present, there is no timeline for this project.
+Scripts will be added as I make them.
+At present, there is no timeline for this project.